anthonypetter/tbt_portal/README.md

 ### Node

-We're using Node v16.14.
+- We're using Node v16.14.
 Use of [Node Version Manager](https://github.com/nvm-sh/nvm) for version management is recommended.

-To run the application locally, you'll need to run both the apollo server backend and the NextJS frontend.

 ### Backend

-Follow the instructions found in the [graphql README](https://github.com/TutoredByTeachers/tbt-portal/blob/main/graphql/README.md).
+- Follow the instructions found in the [graphql README](https://github.com/TutoredByTeachers/tbt-portal/blob/main/graphql/README.md).
 Get apollo-server up and running.

 ### Frontend

-After you have apollo-server up, Follow the instructions in the [web README](https://github.com/TutoredByTeachers/tbt-portal/blob/main/web/README.md) to get NextJS app running.
+- After you have apollo-server up, Follow the instructions in the [web README](https://github.com/TutoredByTeachers/tbt-portal/blob/main/web/README.md) to get NextJS app running.